Faisal of Saudi Arabia

-Faisal bin Abdulaziz Al Saud (Note: فيصل بن عبدالعزيز آل سعود; Najdi Arabic pronunciation: /ar/) (14 April 1906 – 25 March 1975) was King of Saudi Arabia from 1964 until his assassination in 1975.
+Faisal bin Abdulaziz Al Saud (Note: فيصل بن عبدالعزيز آل سعود; /ars/) (14 April 1906 – 25 March 1975) was King of Saudi Arabia from 1964 until his assassination in 1975.
 Before his ascension, he served as Crown Prince of Saudi Arabia from 1953 to 1964, and he was briefly regent to his half-brother King Saud in 1964.
 He was prime minister from 1954 to 1960 and from 1962 to 1975.
 Faisal was the third son of King Abdulaziz, the founder of modern Saudi Arabia.

 Faisal was born in Riyadh to Abdulaziz, then Emir of Nejd, (Note: Abdulaziz became Emir of Nejd in 1902 following the Battle of Riyadh.
 He became King of Hejaz in 1926, and he raised Nejd to a kingdom in 1927.
 Abdulaziz united the two kingdoms in 1932, reigning thereafter as King of Saudi Arabia until his death in 1953.) and Tarfa bint Abdullah Al Sheikh.
 Faisal's mother was from the Al ash-Sheikh family, which has produced many prominent Saudi religious leaders.
 Faisal emerged as an influential political figure during his father's reign.
 He served as viceroy of Hejaz from 1926 to 1932.
 He was the Saudi foreign minister from 1930 and prime minister from 1954 until his death, except for a two-year break in both positions from 1960 to 1962.
 After his father died in 1953 and his half-brother Saud became king, Faisal became crown prince, and in that position he outlawed slavery in Saudi Arabia.
 He persuaded King Saud to abdicate in his favour in 1964 with the help of other members of the royal family and his maternal cousin Muhammad ibn Ibrahim Al ash-Sheikh, Grand Mufti of Saudi Arabia.

 Faisal implemented a policy of modernization and reform.
-His main foreign policy themes were pan-Islamism, anti-communism, (Note: Faisal associated Communism with Zionism, which he also opposed.) and pro-Palestinianism.
+His main foreign policy themes were pan-Islamism, anti-communism, anti-Zionism (Note: Faisal associated Communism with Zionism, which he also opposed.) and pro-Palestinianism.
 He attempted to limit the power of Islamic religious officials.
 Protesting against support that Israel received from the West, he led the oil embargo which caused the 1973 oil crisis.
 Faisal successfully stabilized the Kingdom's bureaucracy, and his reign had significant popularity among Saudi Arabians despite his reforms facing some controversy.
 Following his assassination by his nephew Faisal bin Musaid in 1975, he was succeeded by his half-brother Khalid.